jansendotsh/comic-management/README.md

 * `source bin/activate`
 * `python3 -m pip install -r requirements.txt`

-If using without virtualenv, you may experience issues
+If using without virtualenv, you may experience issues although can work normally.

 ## Usage